 The strongly personal motivation of this sixth generation Dutch descendant to uncover the life story of her West African forefather is very inspirational.
 At the same time her astoundingly diligent research is proving to also have great relevance for many other people.
 Her work has been put in the spotlight in several Dutch media articles already, incl. the national newspaper Volkskrant, as well as a national genealogy journal.
 The Weesp museum has recently held a special exposition about Christiaan and three other Dutch Africans who are known to have lived in Weesp around the same time (mid 1700’s).
 Also historians (both within the Netherlands and internationally) are eager to tap into her specialized field of knowledge which she has been steadily compiling on her amazing blog since 2013.
 This was the year that marked the 150th anniversary of Dutch abolition of slavery in 1863.

 If you continue reading i will discuss the following topics:

 - What can be learnt from AncestryDNA when trying to trace African ancestry?
 (ROOTS.NL, part 1)

 - Is it possible to find a plausible ethnic background for Christiaan?
-(ROOTS.NL, part 2, upcoming blogpost)
+(ROOTS.NL, part 2, Searching for Gold)

-- How does Christiaan’s life story relate to the currentday discussions on race within Dutch society?
-(ROOTS.NL, part 3, upcoming blogpost) Lees verder
+- How does Christiaan’s life story relate to the currentday discussions on racism within Dutch society?
+(ROOTS.NL, part 3, True Colours) Lees verder